etlbox/etlbox.website/newdoks/content/en/support/contact/success.md

 ---
-title: "Success"
+title: "We will get back to you!"
 description: "Thanks for your request"
 draft: false
 ---

 We successfully received your request.
-Normally we get back to you within 24 hours.
+Normally you will hear from us within 24 hours.

 #### No response received yet?